Research activities in the speech therapy group of a kindergarten

 Timakhova T.A.

-To increase the effectiveness of corrective work in a speech therapy lesson, along with other types of work, it is recommended to use the experimental activities of children.
+To increase the effectiveness of correctional work in speech therapy classes, along with other types of work, it is recommended to use experimental activities of children.
 The child most fully and clearly perceives and remembers what was interesting to him, what was explored by him independently.

-Psychologists have proven that classes learned without interest, not colored by their own positive attitude, emotions, do not become useful.
+Psychologists have proven that classes learned without interest, not colored by one’s own positive attitude and emotions, do not become useful.
 This is dead weight.
-The child in class writes, reads, answers questions, but this work does not affect his thoughts, does not arouse interest.
+During class, the child writes, reads, answers questions, but this work does not affect his thoughts and does not arouse interest.
 He is passive.
 Of course, he learns something, but passive perception and assimilation cannot be the basis of solid knowledge.
-Children remember poorly, because learning does not capture them.
+Children remember poorly because learning does not captivate them.
 You can always find something interesting and exciting.
-You just need to find it and give it to the children, which will encourage them to similar finds and discoveries.
+You just need to find it and serve it to the children, which will encourage them to make similar finds and discoveries.

-In speech therapy classes, children can not only learn something, but try, experiment on their own, gaining knowledge.
-We adapted to the individual characteristics of the children and included modified tasks and exercises in the content of some classes.
+In speech therapy classes, children can not just learn something, but try and experiment on their own, gaining knowledge.
+We adapted to the individual characteristics of children and included modified tasks and exercises in the content of some classes.

-Letter Design.
-On the tables - sticks, threads, buttons, pencils.
-Children are invited to lay out various letters.
+"Construction of letters."
+On the tables there are sticks, strings, buttons, pencils.
+Children are asked to lay out different letters.
 They must choose the material most convenient for laying out these letters.

-"Reconstruction of letters" - a variant of the exercise of constructing letters.
+“Letter reconstruction” is a variant of the letter construction exercise.
 How to get others from one letter?
-(Move wand or add, merge junk, natural material etc.)
+(Move the stick or add, combine waste, natural material etc.)

-The game "The word crumbled" (anagram).
-On the board is a word with a changed order of letters (this may result in not one word, but several, for example: pine - pump, grater - actor).
+Game "The Word Has Scattered" (anagram).
+On the board is a word with a changed order of letters (this can result in not one word, but several, for example: pine - pump, grater - actor).

-The game "Who will collect the most words." making up words to a certain syllable (for example: flour, fly, museum, garbage).
-Word choice to the given sound model.
-In front of the children is a diagram of colored chips denoting sounds.
-You need to pick up as many words as possible (mentally “fit” the words to the scheme).
-A complicated version of the work of children with a model is a riddle game.
-A certain word is guessed, children must guess with the help of leading questions: it's alive? inanimate? thing? what form? what is it made of?
+Game "Who can collect the most words."
+Making up words to a specific syllable (for example: flour, fly, museum, garbage).
+Choice of words to a given sound model.
+In front of the children is a diagram of colored chips representing sounds.
+You need to select as many words as possible (mentally “fit” the words to the diagram).
+A more complicated option for children to work with a model is a riddle game.
+A certain word is guessed, children must guess with the help leading questions: it's alive? inanimate? item? what shape? what is it made of?

-Selection of words for syllabic schemes.
-Name words consisting of one syllable, two or three syllables - with stress on the first, second, third syllable, etc.
+Selecting words for syllable patterns.
+Name words consisting of one syllable, two or three syllables - with emphasis on the first, second, third syllable, etc.

-Composing a word using the initial sounds or by the final sound of other words.
+Composing a word using the initial sounds or the final sound of other words.

-Replacement in a word of one sound (letter) to get a new word (metagram).
+Replacement in a word of one sound (letter) to obtain a new word (metagram).
 For example: bunny - T-shirt - nut - seagull.

-Formation of new words from the letters of the word.
+Formation of new words from the letters of a given word.
 For example: ice cream - sea, knife, walrus, etc.

-Word choice to this rhyme.
-For example: juice - wood, sock, belt, voice, etc.
+Choice of words to this rhyme.
+For example: juice - fishing line, sock, belt, little voice, etc.

-Work with isographs.
-In the pictures, the words are written in letters, the arrangement of which resembles the image of the object about which in question.
+Working with isographs.
+In the pictures, the words are written in letters, the arrangement of which resembles the image of the object about which we're talking about.

-Rearrangement of words to get the desired phrase.
-For example: "Fatima has a beautiful doll."
+Rearranging words in order to obtain the desired phrase.
+For example: “Fatima has a beautiful doll.”

 Connecting parts of broken sentences.
 For example: “Falls sticky.
 Snow barks loudly.
 Ball".

-Making up a story from two texts, read mixed.
+Writing a story from two texts read alternately.

-Making a connected story from fragmentary phrases, phrases.
+Writing a coherent story from fragmentary phrases and phrases.

 Reading text from the end to realize the inconvenience of such a reading.

-Educational game "Read on the balls" (author Voskobovich and other similar games).
+Educational game “Read on the marbles” (author Voskobovich and other similar games).

 Solving puzzles (especially with the use of prepositions - the ability to choose the right preposition).

-Crossword Guessing (words starting with a certain letter, thematic, etc.).
+Solving crossword puzzles (words starting with a specific letter, thematic, etc.).

-Special attention In the organisation experimental activities children we devoted to work on individual cards.
-First, they used cards with tasks published in methodical literature.
-Then, seeing the children's interest in this kind of tasks, we made cards with tasks of increasing complexity.
-Fulfillment of tasks on individual cards has great importance both for children and teachers.
+Special attention In the organisation experimental activities We put the children to work individual cards.
+First we used cards with tasks published in methodological literature.
+Then, seeing the children’s interest in this type of task, we made cards with tasks of increasing complexity.
+Completing tasks on individual cards has great importance, both for children and for the teacher.

-Provide a minimum level of phonemic, sound-letter, graphic, cognitive means that make it possible to move on to the next stage of learning - reading;
+Provide a minimum level of phonemic, sound-letter, graphic, cognitive tools, which make it possible to move on to the next stage of learning - reading;

-Create a condition for the orientation and research activities of children;
+Create conditions for children’s orientation and research activities;

-Develop different sides mental activity: attention, thinking, memory, speech;
+Develop various aspects mental activity: attention, thinking, memory, speech;

-They consolidate the stock of existing ideas about the sound-letter side of the word, the degree of readiness of the hand to perform graphic skills;
+They consolidate the stock of existing ideas about the sound-letter side of a word, the degree of preparedness of the hand to perform graphic skills;

-Form the ability to understand the educational problem and solve it independently;
+They develop the ability to understand a learning task and solve it independently;

 For the teacher:

-Allows you to control the level of assimilation program material;
+Allows you to control the level of absorption program material;

-The work on the cards was carried out in individual lessons, as one of the types of control of frontal lessons, as well as during the correctional work of the child with the teacher and was recommended to parents for playing with children at home.
+Work on the cards was carried out in individual lessons, as one of the types of control of frontal classes, as well as during correctional work between a child and a teacher, and was recommended to parents for playing with their children at home.

 All tasks on the cards were accompanied by bright illustrations, which were protected with a special film, which made it possible for children to use felt-tip pens when completing tasks.